SuCCESsIAM/SuCCESsIAM-toolbox/README.md

 3. Press `Shift+Ctrl+p` and search for `Python: Create Environment`
 4. Select `create a Venv`
 5. Select the correct version of Python installation on your computer that you wish to use
-6. Select the `requirements_[version].txt` dependencies file and wait for the magic to happen
+6. Select the `requirements.txt` dependencies file and wait for the magic to happen
-    * If you face problems with the package versions, you can also just create an environment without the `requirements_[python-version].txt` and install the dependencies separately.
+    * If you face problems with the package versions, you can also just create an environment without the `requirements.txt` and install the dependencies separately.
 This can be done by right-clicking the just created `.venv` folder in VS code and selecting `Open in Integrated Terminal`, where you can separately install the required dependencies with e.g. pip.
 For example `pip install numpy`.*
 7. In the git root folder, you should now have a local `.venv` folder forming
     * *If the upper right corner of VS code does not state `.venv Python 3.[your version]`, press `Shift+Ctrl+p` and search for `Python: Select Interpreter`.
 Either search or directly set it to the recently created `.venv` in your current folder.*
     * *The `.venv` file is **automatically ignored** by git in `.gitignore`.
 Please keep it that way since the venv folders may face conflicts accross platforms.*